 and Practice of Teaching,

-The Faculty consists of sixteen Measure and Instructors, fully double
+The Faculty consists of sixteen Mass-urn and Instructors, fully double

-that of any college in Kentucky.
-An excellent Preparatory Deparhnent has been
+that of any college in Kantucky.
+An excellent Preparatory Deparhnent has baen

 established in connection with the College.
 Tuition and matriculation tees for